About ENREEC Research

 - Barta Brothers Ranch - near Rose, NE

 - South Central Ag Laboratory - Clay Center, NE

 Nebraska Extension has a long history in on-farm research.
 In 1989 a group of 20 producers in Saunders County came together through Nebraska Extension to form the Nebraska Soybean and Feed Grains Profitability Project.
 This group began doing randomized, replicated research to answer questions that impacted the profitability of their farming operation and, due to it's success, soon spread to surrounding counties.
 In 1998 the Quad Counties research group was formed in Clay, Fillmore, Hamilton, and York Counties in south central Nebraska.
 Extension Educators and Specialists worked with 20 farmers to produce reliable, unbiased research.
 The Nebraska On-Farm Research Network builds upon the success of these two organizations, expanding on-farm research to a state-wide effort in 2012.

 University of Nebraska Ag Research Division

-The University of Nebraska Agricultural Research Division scientists conduct research throughout the state and their studies are ongoing at various sites and locations within the Eastern Nebraska Research and Extension Center.
+The University of Nebraska Agricultural Research Division scientists conduct research throughout the state and their studies are ongoing at various sites and locations within the Eastern Nebraska Research, Extension and Education Center.
 The Agricultural Research Division is the major research agency of the University of Nebraska's Institute of Agriculture and Natural Resources and is Nebraska's Agricultural Experiment Station.
 ARD scientists improve the quality of life for Nebraskans across the state.
 They make important contributions to the state's agriculture, food industries, environment, the well-being of families, and community development.
 Research occurs in fields, feedlots, the natural environment, homes, yards, gardens, and cities and towns.
 ARD scientists provide new knowledge and seek answers to Nebraskans' problems and concerns.